Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 Tarapuruhi was known to Ngā Rauru Kītahi as a place of abundant bird life.
 This once more became a reality for the forest when it was transformed into a sanctuary.

-In 2005, Bushy Park became a ‘mainland island’, protected by a million-dollar predator-proof fence.
+In 2005, Tarapuruhi became a ‘mainland island’, protected by a million-dollar predator-proof fence.
 Many local individuals, businesses and trusts contributed to the fundraising, led by lifelong conservationist and farmer Allan Anderson.

 This diverse forest, combined with a moderate climate, several small streams and protection from most mammalian predators and competitors, provides an outstanding environment for many native and endemic species – plants, fungi, birds, lizards and invertebrates.
 Find out more